ogrady/ogrady.github.io/_posts/2021-04-15-marching-squares.md

     NOT superfluous
 GROUP BY
     component_id
 );
 ```

+And there we have it.
+Beautiful, outlined walls as we know and love them:

+<canvas id="final-result" class="center-image"></canvas>

 The result for one map I actually use for Pac-Man looks like this: